The United States Mint at San Francisco plays an important role in our nation’s coinage.

 1849 - Present

-The Gold Rush begins, following the discovery of gold the previous year.
+The California Gold Rush begins, following the discovery of gold the previous year.
 Thousands of people pour into the state.

 The gold is shipped to the Philadelphia Mint to produce coins, a long and dangerous journey.

 July 3 - Congress approves legislation establishing a branch Mint in California.
 The Treasury Secretary chooses San Francisco for the location.

 April 3 - The San Francisco Mint opens to accept deposits from miners.
-The Mint produces $4,084,207 in gold coins in the first year.
+It produces $4,084,207 in gold coins in the first year.